sboily/kamailio-wazo/README.md

 Add your subnet or ip to the file /etc/postgresql/9.4/main/pg_hba.conf.

 Edit the pgpass file add the following line.
-In most cases, the IP address will be the same as your xivo.
+In most cases, the IP address will be the same as your wazo.
 The default port for postgres is 5432.

     <postgres_ip>:<postgres_port>:*:postgres:<postgres_password>